Qubes-Community/Contents/docs/customization/dpi-scaling.md

 echo Xft.dpi: 144 | xrdb -merge
 ~~~

-Once you found a value that fits your setup you'll likely want to permanently set the dpi Xresource.
+Once you found a value that fits your setup you'll likely want to permanently set the `Xft.dpi` resource.
 You can do so on a per-template or per-VM basis:

 - add (or modify) `Xft.dpi: xxx` in the TemplateVM's Xresource file (`/etc/X11/Xresources` or `/etc/X11/Xresources/x11-common` for whonix-ws-template).
 - or, add `Xft.dpi: xxx` to `$HOME/.Xresources` in each AppVM.

-### VMs with gnome-settings-daemon installed (eg. 'fedora-xx' template) ###
+### VMs with gnome-settings-daemon ###

 Use the `gsettings` command (replace `2` and `0.75` to suit your needs ; the first value must be an integer though):